firedock/mean-swagger-seed/README.md

 ## To Do
 1. User authentication with Passport OAuth, password encryption.
-2. Angular 4 Interface, use Postman, your browser, or the Swagger Editor until then.
+2. Angular 4 SPA, use Postman, your browser, or the Swagger Editor until then.
+3. Automated Testing
+4. Redux
-3. Dockerize
+5. Dockerize

 ## Suggestions
 You can interact with your API's endpoints with SwaggerUI: https://swagger.io/swagger-ui/